PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 8. Save the file.
 9. Open the file and take a screenshot of your terminal screen.
 Submit this as homework part B.

+Task 2: Downloading a GUI text editor for script creation Sometimes, using nano and vim are just not the best option for script generation - instead they are best suited for script editing!
+To generate your own scripts, its best to use a GUI text editor.
+For this task, please download either Visual Studio Code (https://code.visualstudio.com/download), BBEdit

 ## Citation